The equifibered approach to $\infty$-properads: -Properads Infinity Properads

 which exists by \cref{cor:forgetful-lim-and-colim}. \end{defn}

-Note that, as explained in the introduction, we may hence define a $\calP$-algebra in $\calC$ to be a morphism of \properads{} from $\calP$ to the morphism \properad{} $\calU(\calC)$, or equivalently as a symmetric monoidal functor from $\calP$ to $\calC$:
+Note that, as explained in the introduction, we may hence define a $\calP$-algebra in $\calC$ to be a morphism of $\infty$-properads from $\calP$ to the morphism $\infty$-properad $\calU(\calC)$, or equivalently as a symmetric monoidal functor from $\calP$ to $\calC$:

 \begin{obs} The forgetful functor can be factored as

 and hence $\calU$ can be described as the composite of right adjoints